mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 If the producer instance has been already created, the existing instance is returned and reused.
 Kafka producer caching is crucial for the performance reasons, because establishing a connection to the cluster takes time.
-It is a much more time consuming operation than opening plain socket connection, as Kafka producer needs to discover leaders for all partitions.
+It's a much more time consuming operation than opening plain socket connection, as Kafka producer needs to discover leaders for all partitions.
 Please refer to [first part](http://mkuthan.github.io/blog/2015/08/06/spark-kafka-integration1/) of this blog post and `KafkaProducerFactory`